CALCZERO.COM

 Natural release: Pressure drops as the cooker cools.
 Takes 10-15 minutes.
 Works best for large cuts of meat.

 Quick release: Vents steam right away.
-Use for vegetables so they don't turn to mush.
+Use for vegetables so they do not turn to mush.

 Slow Cooker Basics